-Control Panel Features Item Feature Description 1 Power button The main power switch applies or removes primary power from the power supply to the server but maintains standby power.
-2 Reset button Reboots the system.
-3 HDD LED Indicates hard drive activity when flashing.
-4 NIC1 LED Indicates network activity on the LAN1 port when flashing.
-5 Information LED See table below.
-6 Power LED Indicates power is being supplied to the system by the power supply units.
-7 NIC2 LED Indicates network activity on the LAN2 port when flashing.
-8 Power Fail LED Indicates a power supply module has failed.
+Control Panel Features Item Feature Description 1 Power Button The main power button is used to apply or remove power from the power supply to the server.
+Turning off system power with this button removes the main power but maintains standby power.
+To perform many maintenance tasks, you must also unplug system before servicing 2 Reset Button The reset button is used to reboot the system 3 HDD LED Indicates activity on a hard drive when flashing.
+4 NIC1 LED Indicates network activity on LAN port 1 when flashing 5 Universal Information LED See table below for details.
+6 Power LED Indicates power is being supplied to the system power supply.
+This LED should normally be illuminated when the system is operating.
+7 NIC2 LED Indicates network activity on LAN port 2 when flashing 8 Power Fail LED Indicates a power supply module has failed.

 Information LED Status Description Continuously on and red An overheat condition has occurred.
 (This may be caused by cable congestion.)
 Blinking red (1Hz) Fan failure, check for an inoperative fan.
-Blinking red (0.25Hz) Power failure, check for a non-operational power supply.
-Solid blue Local UID has been activated.
-Use this function to locate the server in a rack mount environment.
-Blinking blue Remote UID is on.
-Use this function to identify the server from a remote location.
+Solid blue UID has been activated locally to locate the server in a rack environment.
+Blinking blue UID has been activated using IPMI to locate the server in a rack environment.